Analysis of Clustering and Degree Index in Random Graphs and Complex Networks: Appendix: Proof of Lemma

-\textbf{Acknowledgements.} Parts of this paper were completed at the Nesin Mathematics Village, the authors would like to thank Nesin Mathematics Village for their kind hospitality.
+\textbf{Acknowledgments.} We would like to thank the anonymous reviewers whose suggestions and corrections improved the paper significantly.
+Parts of this paper were completed at the Nesin Mathematics Village, the authors would like to thank Nesin Mathematics Village for their kind hospitality.
 The first author is supported by the BAGEP Award of the Science Academy, Turkey.